camicroscope/SlideLoader/README.md

 To prevent further modification to the file, call the finish route (http://\<service url base\>/upload/finish/<\token\>) with the destination filename as "filename" in a json document in the body.
 In most cases where this fails (such as a rejection for a filename being taken), the temporary file is unchanged so a user can simply try again.

+### Multiple Image Upload
+Place your images into a directory on your filesystem.
+Then use upload.sh to upload the file.
+Pass your file path as a parameter.
+Example: `./upload.sh /path/to/svs/files`

 ### Get a Single Image's Metadata

 See, for example, http://\<service url base\>/data/one/\<slide filename\>